On High-Dimensional Change-Point Detection Based on Pairwise Distances: High-dimensional behaviour of the proposed method

-\begin{lem} Suppose that $h$ is concave and $\psi^{'}(t)/t$ is a non-constant completely monotone function.
+\begin{lem} Suppose that $h$ is concave and {$\psi^{'}(t)/t$} is a non-constant completely monotone function.
 Then $\mathcal{E}^{(d)}_{h,\psi}\left(\F_1,\F_2\right)\geq 0$ and equality holds if and only if $\F_1$ and $\F_2$ have the same one dimensional marginal distributions. \end{lem}

 Note that $\psi(t)=t^2$ used in $\ell_2$ distance does not satisfy this property, but $\psi(t)=1-e^{-t}$ and $\psi(t)=t$ used in $\ell_1$ distance satisfy this.
-In Examples 3 and 4, { we observed that} the method based on $\psi(t)=1-e^{-t}$ and $h(t)=t$ had { an edge over the} $\ell_1$ distance {based method (see Figure 4).
-For these generalized distances we have the following result.}
+Figure \ref{exa:3,4:exp-dist} shows that in Examples \ref{exa:3} and \ref{exa:4}, the method based on $\psi(t)=1-e^{-t}$ and $h(t)=t$ had { an edge over that} based on the $\ell_1$ distance. { For methods based on these generalised distances we have the following result.}

-\begin{thm} Suppose $\Zvec_1,\Zvec_2,\ldots, \Zvec_{\tau}\stackrel{iid}{\sim}F_1$ and $\Zvec_{\tau +1},\Zvec_{\tau +3},\ldots, \Zvec_{n}\stackrel{iid}{\sim}F_2$, where $F_1$ and $F_2$ satisfy (A4).
-Also, assume that $h$ and $\psi$ satisfy the conditions mentioned in Lemma 2, $\underset{d\to\infty}{\lim\,}\mathcal{E}_{h,\psi}^{(d)}\left(F_1,F_2\right)>0$ and $\tau \in {\cal A}_n$.
+\begin{thm} Suppose $\Zvec_1,\ldots, \Zvec_{\tau}\stackrel{iid}{\sim}\F_1$ and $\Zvec_{\tau +1},\ldots, \Zvec_{n}\stackrel{iid}{\sim}\F_2$, where $\F_1$ and $\F_2$ satisfy (A4).
+Also, assume that $h$ and $\psi$ satisfy the conditions mentioned in Lemma 2, $\underset{d\to\infty}{\lim\,}\mathcal{E}_{h,\psi}^{(d)}\left(\F_1,\F_2\right)>0$ and $\tau \in {\cal A}_n$.
 Then, \begin{enumerate} \item[$(a)$] $P({\widehat{ T}}^{h,\psi}_n=\tau)$ converges to $1$ as $d$ tends to infinity.